Home > Articles > Apple > Operating Systems

 27 янв.
 2021 г.

-• Extended drag'n'drop support:
+- Extended drag'n'drop support:

 Address book supports moving and copying items via drag'n'drop.
-Create desktop shortcuts for AnyDesk sessions via drag'n'drop
+Create desktop shortcuts for AnyDesk sessions via drag'n'drop - New option for handling display resolution:

-'Auto-adapt Resolution' option in Display menu is now supported.
+'Auto-adapt Resolution' option in Display menu is now supported. - Remote screen handling:

-AnyDesk doesn't light up the remote screen when only 'File Manager' feature is used.
+AnyDesk doesn't light up the remote screen when only 'File Manager' feature is used. - Privacy feature support:

-Privacy feature availability is now properly reported for older macOS versions.
+Privacy feature availability is now properly reported for older macOS versions. - General usage bugs:

 Error which prevented some customers from accessing Address Book is fixed.
 Error which prevented some customers from accessing Address Book is fixed.